The Colwell Law Group, LLCN/a

-We can help you take action to:
+A dedicated child custody attorney can help you take action to:

 Laws such as the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) and the Parental Kidnapping Prevention Act (PKPA) dictate how the courts must consider these cases.
 These laws establish various factors that determine what state an interstate child custody dispute should be heard in such as:

 The UCCJEA is enforced in all 50 states across the U.S. and provides the courts with a single unified piece of legislation to deal with custody issues that happen across state lines.
 This saves the court from having to consider multiple jurisdictions and prevents jurisdiction itself from becoming an issue.
 The sole focus of the law is to establish jurisdiction in custody cases.
 As an Albany attorney could further explain, there are three important rules that a court may consider in an interstate child custody case:

 One of the key features of the UCCJEA is to establish jurisdiction in a child custody case.
 The six-month rule applies to any situation in which one parent is suing for custody sues a parent in a different state.
 If a parent and their child have lived in that state for at least six months, then that state will have jurisdiction over the case.
 If the child is not yet six months old, then the state in which the child has lived the majority of their life will have jurisdiction.
 This prevents parents from bringing their child to a different state in order to shift the jurisdiction.